 Positive Learning Behaviours at Holland House

-How we designed and implemented the Learnasaurs
+How we designed and implemented the Learnosaurs

 Following consultation with children, parents, governors and staff, we identified different learning behaviours that encourage children to be independent, confident learners.
 We then created our own Learnosaurs to represent these positive learning behaviours.

-Each Learnasaur has a set of attributes to support effective learning.
+Each Learnosaur has a set of attributes to support effective learning.
 By teaching children how to be good learners, and also reflective about how they have learnt, we are developing pupil independence and increasing levels of engagement.

 We introduced the Resourcefulrex, Reflectadon, Perservereosaurus and the Reciprodactyl as the Learnosaurs to the children at at Holland House.
-Each learnosaur has its own positive learning attributes and the children across the school learn these and then try and emulate their positive learning behaviours.
+Each Learnosaur has its own positive learning attributes and the children across the school learn these and then try and emulate their positive learning behaviours.

 Article 28 (right to education)

 Every child has the right to an education.

 Primary education must be free and different forms of secondary education must be available to every child.
 Discipline in schools must respect children’s dignity and their rights.
 Richer countries must help poorer countries achieve this.